About Seán Ó Fearghaíl

 Forum on Mental Health

-The Ceann Comhairle will host a Forum on Mental Health on 19 September 2017 in Dublin Castle.
-At the forum, TDs and Senators will have the opportunity to listen to the views of those with experience of mental health services in Ireland.
+The Ceann Comhairle hosted a Forum on Mental Health on 19 September 2017 in Dublin Castle.
+At the forum, TDs and Senators had the opportunity to listen to the views of those with experience of mental health services in Ireland.

 The role of the Ceann Comhairle